egomezr/dynamicloud_java_api/README.md

 # Dynamicloud Java API
 This Java API  helps you to use the power of Dynamicloud.
 This API follows our Rest documentation to execute CRUD operations according to http methods.

+#Requirements

+Java JDK 7 and later, you can download it on [Java Oracle site](http://www.oracle.com/technetwork/java/javase/downloads/index.html, "Download Java")

 # Getting started

 This API provides components to execute operations on [Dynamicloud](http://www.dynamicloud.org/ "Dynamicloud") servers.
 The main components are the followings: